 A.4.4 Estimated Cost of the Project - 18 CFR §4.61(c)(1)(ix)

 The Project is an existing, licensed facility.
-The estimated average annual cost of the Project over the estimated licensing period will be provided in Table A-7 in the Final License Application.
+The estimated average annual cost of the Project over the estimated licensing period is provided in Table A-7.